DOS: Directional Object Separation in Text Embeddings for Multi-Object Image Generation: Experiments

 \section{Experiments}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

 \paragraph{Implementation details.} Our method is based on SDXL~\cite{PodellEtAl2023} and has also been implemented on the recently released Stable Diffusion 3.5~(SD3.5)~\cite{stabilityai2024stable35}.
 We apply DOS updates to all CLIP text embeddings used by each model.
 For inference, we use a guidance scale of 5.0 with 50 denoising steps for SDXL, and a guidance scale of 7.0 with 28 steps for SD3.5, which are the official default configurations.
-The temperature $T$ of the shifted tempered sigmoid functions in Eq.~\ref{eqn:tempered sigmoid function} is set to $T=0.6$ for all base models.
+The temperature $T$ of the shifted tempered sigmoid functions in Eq.~\ref{eqn:tempered sigmoid function} is set to $T=0.6$ for all base models, determined through a light validation process.
 Additional implementation details are provided in Appendix~\ref{sec:appendix_implementation_details}.

 \paragraph{Dataset.} To focus on the four problematic scenarios in multi-object image generation, we construct four corresponding benchmarks: Similar Shapes, Similar Textures, Dissimilar Background Biases, and Many Objects.
 Each of the first three benchmarks consists of 50 two-object prompts, following the template: ``a/an $\{object~A\}$ and a/an $\{object~B\}$.''
 The object pairs for these benchmarks are selected through interactions with GPT-o4-mini-high~\cite{openai_gpt-o4-mini-high_2025}.
 For the Many Objects benchmark, we extend the animal list used in Attend-and-Excite to include 17 animals, from which we randomly sample to create 25 three-object prompts and 25 four-object prompts.
 For each method, we generate 4 images per prompt using different random seeds, resulting in 200 generated images per benchmark.
+While the main experiment for Many Objects focuses on the animal list, we present results for an extended benchmark in Table~\ref{tab:appendix_many_objects_v2} of Appendix~\ref{sec:extend_object_categories} that also includes electronics, vehicles, and fruits.
 Detailed information about the construction of each benchmark is provided in Appendix~\ref{sec:appendix_benchmark_details}.